tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.0.4 =
-* Kindly update to this version immediately, this is a very important update that fixes an order payment status from being updated once payment is made in the newest Voguepay global platform that was launched recently.
+* This is an important update kindly update to this version rightaway.